rallytac/pub-deprecated/bin/README.md

 Binaries are located on Bintray at [https://bintray.com/rallytac/pub](https://bintray.com/rallytac/pub).
 Below you'll find links to the individual files on a version-by-version basis.

+Check out the [change log](ChangeLog.md) for details for each version.

 ---
 <details>
 <summary>1.189.9026</summary>